myoniles/airbnbathroom/README.md

 Now using with the power of the ShARInG EcOnOMy$^{(tm)}$, you can share your life and your bathroom with strangers.

-# Registerig for CS252 Project
+# Registering for CS252 Project

 Michael Yoniles, myoniles@purdue.edu